Use of reinforced autoclaved aerated concrete (RAAC) in public buildings

 On Thursday 31 August 2023 the UK Department for Education (DfE) announced that any space or area in schools, colleges or nurseries, with confirmed RAAC should no longer be open without "mitigations" being put in place.

-In light of the significant media attention this matter has received in recent weeks we wanted to update you on our school estate in Dumfries and Galloway.
+In light of the significant media attention this matter received subsequently we produced this webpage to update you on our school estate in Dumfries and Galloway, and the wider council estate.

 Earlier this year, in common with many local authorities across the UK, Dumfries and Galloway Council identified that some buildings we own had the potential to contain reinforced autoclaved aerated concrete (RAAC).